qooxdoo/documentation/apps.md

 Qooxdoo comes with a rich set of sophisticated web applications that provide valuable resources for learning Qooxdoo and developing your own applications with the framework.
-The applications are developed as and shipped in separate packages and are available out-of-the box with the npm distribution of the  framework.
-They are accessible in the start page of Qooxdoo's built-in server when you execute `npx qx serve -S`.

 The applications are:

 -   **[API Viewer](apps://apiviewer)** ([Code](https://github.com/Qooxdoo/qxl.apiviewer)):
     The APIViewer displays the API of the Qooxdoo